 From Madeline McDowell Breckenridge to Colonel Sanders, these Kentucky Military & Social Leaders changed our culture

-Many Kentucky natives and residents have gone on to revolutionize the world we live in across a spectrum of fields including education, civil rights, women’s suffrage and the military.
+Many Kentucky natives and residents have gone on to revolutionize the world we live in across a spectrum of fields including education, civil rights, women’s suffrage and the military at important times in America’s history.
 Lexington, Kentucky is also the Mary Todd Lincoln birthplace, and she served as first lady during one of America’s most influential presidencies.
 Read up on other famous people from the Bluegrass State on our Famous Kentuckians page.

 Daniel Carter Beard* (June 21, 1850-1941) – American illustrator, author, youth leader and social reformer who founded Boy Scouts of America, 1910.
 Lived in Covington, near the Licking River, where he learned the stories of Kentucky pioneer life.
 Born in Cincinnati, Ohio, died in Suffern, New York.